Daniel-Mietchen/2016-aesir/primary.rst

    to an Aesir server that annotates it and posts the annotations to hypothes.is, where they can be viewed by Rebecca and others.

+   This is a general pattern: many databases may want to layer annotations on the literature, but talking to publishers directly can be an insurmountable challenge.
+Hypothes.is solves this problem, but as of yet there is no good way for databases to engage with Hypothes.is in high-throughput.

 2. **Extract data from closed literature.** Jason would like to use ContentMine to extract data from a closed-access paper he is reading, for his own reuse.
 He clicks the ContentMine "extract